Published On: July 1, 2025

 Defendant’s Response

-After being served a copy of the divorce papers, the Defendant – or the husband or wife of the spouse filing for the divorce – will have 20 days to respond to the case if they live in New York State.
-They will receive another 10 days’ allowance if they live outside New York.
+After being served with the divorce papers, the Defendant (the non-filing spouse) has a specific window to formally respond.
+If they live in New York State, they have 20 days to respond.
+If they live outside of New York, this is extended to 30 days.
 In an ideal uncontested divorce scenario, the Defendant would respond as soon as they are served.
-However, the Defendant can also do nothing and expend the whole of the 20, or 30, days.
-This is called a default divorce due to the Defendant’s failure to file an Answer to the divorce action.
+However, the Defendant can also do nothing and expend the whole of the 20 or 30 days.
+If they fail to respond at all, the divorce may proceed as a “default,” but this still requires adherence to specific timelines and procedures.

 Settlement Agreement